ADE-Scheduler/ADE-Scheduler/docs/source/tutorials/launch.rst

 .. note::

-    It is recommended to copy the above command lines (i.e. virtual environment activation, database initialization, redis-server startup, flask launch) in an executable script in order to facilitate the project launch for the next times.
+    It is recommended to copy the above command lines (i.e., virtual environment activation, database initialization, redis-server startup, flask launch) in an executable script in order to facilitate the project launch for the next times.
 You can check the 'docker/entrypoint.sh' file for some inspiration.